International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] Well take a question from Mark Astrachan of Stifel.
+[Operator Instructions] We'll take a question from Mark Astrachan of Stifel.
 Your line is open.

 Mark Astrachan